evansbenj/2020_trop_mello.md/mellotrop_RNAseq.md

 done
 ```

-# I think this does the same thing but runs via trinity
+# This does the same thing but runs via a script from Trinity
 ```
 for file in ../../data/trimmed_RNAseq_data/X*_R1_paired.fastq.gz ; do
   if [ -e "$file" ] ; then   # Check whether file exists.